fhalamos/anti_smartphone_move/README.md

 # System overview

 When someone sends a SMS to the Twilio phone number, Twilio will make an HTTP request to a server asking for instructions on what to do next.
 The server will be a very lightweight flask web application (receive_sms_api.py) that can accept incoming requests and process them.
-The web app will use the G Calendar API to process the request (calendar_requester.py), or OpenWeatherAPI for weather requests (weather_requester.py)
+The web app will use the G Calendar API for calendar requests(calendar_requester.py), or the OpenWeatherAPI for weather requests (weather_requester.py).
+Once Twilio receives the response from the server, it will send the SMS to the phone number that sent the request.

 # Setup